knimu/NEXUS/README.md

 The system evaluates controlled behavioral indicators including:

-high transaction amount
+High transaction amount
-high transaction frequency
+High transaction frequency
-rapid transactions
+Rapid transactions
-suspicious beneficiary behavior
+Suspicious beneficiary behavior

-The evidence is retained as structured data so that analysts can inspect why a candidate cluster was surfaced.
+The evidence is retained as structured data so that an analyst can inspect why a candidate cluster was surfaced.

 Risk, Severity & Confidence

 NEXUS exposes multiple dimensions of the investigation result:

-cluster risk
+Cluster risk
-severity
-confidence
+Severity
+Confidence
-relationship evidence
+Relationship evidence
-temporal evidence
+Temporal evidence
-behavioral evidence
+Behavioral evidence

-This allows the analyst to inspect the evidence supporting a candidate cluster instead of relying only on a single black-box probability.
+This allows the analyst to inspect why a candidate cluster was surfaced instead of relying only on a single probability.

 Candidate-cluster membership is an investigation signal and is not equivalent to confirmed fraud.

 Adversarial Resilience Testing

 The distinguishing component of NEXUS is controlled adversarial infrastructure rotation.

-Three attack scenarios are evaluated.
+Three adversarial scenarios are evaluated:

+Device Rotation
+IP Rotation
+Combined Device + IP Rotation
 1. Device Rotation

 Accounts retain their other information but receive different device identifiers.